EU Lawmakers Say Hungary No Longer A full Democracy - UrduPoint

 The vote was largely symbolic and does not change the course of EU decision making, which requires unanimity of all 27 member states -- including Hungary -- to adopt positions on major issues, such as sanctions on Russia.

 But Hungary's Foreign Minister Peter Szijjarto told reporters in Budapest: "I consider it an insult against a Hungarian person if someone questions Hungary's capacity for democracy."
-He said he was astonished that some in Brussels and Strasbourg insisted on "belittling" his country, he added.
+He said he was astonished that some in Brussels and Strasbourg insisted on "belittling" his country.

 The lack of action by EU institutions including the commission, which acts as "guardian" of the EU treaties enshrining democratic standards, had exacerbated the degradation, said the report.